zMeadz/chronomouse/README.md

 **object.valid** - boolean.
 True, if a matching code was found in the time info arrarys.
 If false, other properties will may falsy (undefined or false).

 **object.dst** - boolean.
 If country has Daylight Savings laws.
 NOT an indication of Daylight Savings being currently active.
+Note: DST Laws are subject to change and would require updating codearrays.js.

 **object.dstnow** - boolean.
 If Daylight Savings is currently in effect.
+Note: DST Laws are subject to change and would require updating codearrays.js.

 **object.offset** - number.
 Offset of the zone without calculating daylight savings.